 Environmental factors: A third theory is that environmental factors also affect the development of food selectivity in children with ASD.
 One influential environmental factor is parent behaviour.
 Piazza, Fisher et al. (2003) found that the parents of children with feeding problems often use methods such as coaxing, reprimanding, giving breaks, and distracting children during meals.
 These strategies were found to exacerbate feeding problems in a majority of children.
-Parents of children with feeding disorders have also been found to engage in more coercive parenting strategies.
+Parents of children with feeding disorders have also been found to engage in more coercive parenting strategies

-(such as aversive verbal statements) at mealtimes than parents of children without feeding disorders (Sanders et al., 1993).
+(Sanders et al., 1993).
 It is possible that ineffective parenting strategies such as these are reinforced when children sporadically consume the foods, thereby increasing the likelihood of further parental coercion.
 Other family environmental factors that may contribute to feeding problems include exposure to developmentally inappropriate textures (e.g. remaining on pureed food), lack of structure around meal times, and parental modelling of poor eating behaviours (Sharp, Jaquess, Morton & Herzinger, 2010).
 Schreck and Williams (2006) found that the diets of children with ASD reflected those of their parents, in that parents who had restricted diets typically had children with restricted diets.